johnguild/muffincms/readme.md

 How to install:

-			- Create your laravel project.
+			- Create your laravel project and setup .env

 			- Run php artisan make:auth to use laravels authenticable user